strangelove-ventures/poa/README.md

 ### UpdateParams (admin only)

 - `admins` is a list of bech32 addresses that control the validator set and parameters of the chain.
-- `allow_graceful_exit` allows validators to force remove themselves from the active set at any time.
+- `allow_validator_self_exit` allows validators to force remove themselves from the active set at any time.

 ```json
 {